dimforge/nphysics.org/docs/performance_tuning.md

 # Performance and accuracy tuning
+## Choice of contact model
+Contact models control the nature and number of constraints generated for each contact.
+Therefore, the choice of a contact model adapted to your simulation is strongly affect the overall performance and accuracy.
+Contact models are presented on a dedicated [chapter](contact_models.md) of this guide.
+As a rule of thumb, you should:

+* Use the `SignoriniModel` if you only care about non-penetration (and don't care about friction).
+* Use the `SignoriniCoulombPyramidModel` for handling of friction as well.

 ## Integration parameters
 Various aspects of the integrator implemented on **nphysics** can be modified through the [integration parameters](/rustdoc/nphysics3d/solver/struct.IntegrationParameters.html).
 Those parameters can be modified by retrieving a mutable reference to the `IntegrationParameters` structure associated to a physics world: `world.integration_parameters_mut()`.
 Most of those parameters are somewhat advanced and should not be modified unless you know their meaning and impact.
-Most of them are about making a compromise between efficiency and accuracy and are given default values that work well in the context of a video-game or for animation.
+Several of them are about tuning parameters for optimal simulation stability, or for compromising between efficiency and accuracy.
+They are given default values that work well in the context of a video-game or for animation.
 For more realistic simulations you may want to change those parameters to favor accuracy over performances:

 | Field                 | Description                                                           |